NixOS/nixpkgs/lib/fileset/README.md

 ### Empty directories

-File sets can only represent a _set_ of local files, directories on their own are not representable.
+File sets can only represent a _set_ of local files.
+Directories on their own are not representable.

 Arguments:
 - (+) There does not seem to be a sensible set of combinators when directories can be represented on their own.